These fun and engaging early finisher activities will eliminate the phrase “What do I do now?” from your classroom.

 28. Try to Write Backwards.

-On a sheet of paper, students write a short message backwards in cursive or print.
+On a sheet of paper, students write a short message backward in cursive or print.

 Then a partner turns the paper over, holds it up to the light, and reads it.
 A mirror works well too.